LucasMiller2020/world-mall/README.md

-# Humans Square - World Mini App
+# World Mall - World Mini App

 A bot-proof global square for verified humans to talk, learn, and build.
 Built with World ID verification and real-time messaging.